jacobsfletch/rhtml-docs/guides/using-html-templates.md

 ## Response

 Here's the [Full Response](./api.md#response) that will be returned to you.
-Read [Parsing Response](./guides/parsing-the-response.md) for how to process it.
+Read [Parsing The Response](./guides/parsing-the-response.md) for how to process it.